-If you are interested in any of the dogs below, please contact the SPA direct, quoting the dog’s name and reference number, you will find these details with each entry.
+If you are interested in any of the dogs below, please contact Marsac SPA directly using this form, quoting the dog’s name and reference number, you will find these details with each entry.

 “We got our wee Jessie from Phoenix, thanks to Verity Lineham who told us about her.
 She is everything we hoped she would be.
 Here she is with her wee ‘sister’ Bonnie who came to us thanks to Marcella Sally Wyatt Birnbaum who arranged for her to be delivered from Spain via Home From Home Transport.
 I can’t thank all of you enough.
 Here are some photos.”

 From bewildered and down on his luck at the SPA, just look at Charli “at work” with David in Sussex! (to where he was driven with an overnight stay in a chateau hotel!).

 “Here is our boy, Bisto, (on the right) with his big brother Max, who we adopted from Phoenix 6 years ago.